• Skip to primary navigation

 Analog Efex special effects

 • Double Exposure: I really like this Double Exposure Filter.
-It doesn’t do double exposures in the sense of combining two separate images, but superimposes a second version of your photo with the angle, size and blending adjusted.
+It superimposes a second version of your photo with the angle, size and blending adjusted.
 It’s what you might see if you took the same shot twice by mistake without winding on, but with a lot more control over the positioning.
+You can add a different image as the ‘second’ exposure, but you will need to locate it manually on your computer to load it.

 • Multi-Lens: This is an interesting one because it splits the image up into panels, each one showing a cropped part of the original photo.
 Lots of different layouts are available and you can move and resize the bits of the images in the different panels.
 Like the Double Exposure Filter, it’s not something you’ll use all the time, but it is strangely fascinating and definitely worth occassional use.